Homework and Exam Calendar

 In this unit, students learn to understand and use the terms “unit rate,” “speed,” “pace,” “percent,” and “percentage,” and recognize that equivalent ratios have equal unit rates.
 They represent percentages with tables, tape diagrams, and double number line diagrams, and as expressions.
 They use these terms and representations in reasoning about situations involving unit price, constant speed, and measurement conversion.

-6.4 Dividing Fractions - Current Unit
+6.4 Dividing Fractions - Completed

 In this unit, students examine how the relative sizes of numerator and denominator affect the size of their quotient when numerator or denominator (or both) is a fraction.
 They acquire the understanding that dividing by a/b has the same outcome as multiplying by b, then by 1/a.
 They compute quotients of fractions.
 They solve problems involving lengths and areas of figures with fractional side lengths and extend the formula for the volume of a right rectangular prism to prisms with fractional edge lengths and use it to solve problems.
 They use tape diagrams, equations, and expressions to represent situations involving partitive or quotitive interpretations of division with fractions.
 Given a multiplication or division equation or expression with fractions, they describe a situation that it could represent.
 They use tape diagrams and equations in reasoning about situations that involve multiplication and division of fractions.

-6.5 Arithmetic in Base Ten
+6.5 Arithmetic in Base Ten - Skipped Unit - Will Complete Later in the Year

 In this unit, students compute sums, differences, products, and quotients of multi-digit whole numbers and decimals, using efficient algorithms.
 They use calculations with whole numbers and decimals to solve problems set in real-world contexts

-6.6 Expressions and Equations
+6.6 Expressions and Equations - Completed

 In this unit, students learn to understand and use the terms “variable,” “coefficient,” “solution,” “equivalent expressions,” “exponent,” “independent variable,” and “dependent variable.”
 They begin to write coefficients next to variables without a multiplication symbol, e.g., 10x rather than 10⋅x, and note that x is 1⋅x.
 They learn other situations in which the multiplication symbol can be omitted, e.g., 6⋅(3+2) can be written 6(3+2).
 They work with expressions that have positive whole-number exponents and whole-number, fraction, or variable bases, using properties of exponents strategically to evaluate these expressions, given a value for the variable.
 They find solutions for linear equations in one variable and simple equations that include exponents, e.g., 2^x=32 and 100=x^2.
 They use these terms and representations (including expressions with two variables) in reasoning about real-world and geometrical situations, understanding that some values of variables may not make sense in a given context.
 They represent collections of equivalent ratios as equations and use and make connections between tables, graphs, and linear equations that represent the same relationships.

-6.7 Rational Numbers
+6.7 Rational Numbers - Current Unit

 In this unit, students interpret signed numbers in contexts (e.g., temperature above or below zero, elevation above or below sea level).
 They understand and use the terms “positive number,” “negative number,” “rational number,” “opposite,” “sign,” “absolute value,” “a solution to an inequality,” “less than,” “greater than,” and the corresponding symbols.
 They plot points with signed rational number coordinates on the number line, and recognize and use the connection between relative position of two points on the number line and inequalities involving the coordinates of the points.
 (These are limited to strict inequalities rather than inequalities such as 2≤x which occur in grade 7.)
 They understand and use absolute value notation, understanding that the absolute value of a number as its distance from zero on the number line.
 Students graph inequalities in one variable on number line diagrams, using a circle or disk to indicate when a given point is, respectively, excluded or included.
 They solve simple inequalities, understanding that there may be infinitely many solutions, and show solutions symbolically and on the number line.
 They interpret solutions of inequalities in contexts, understanding that some solutions do not make sense in some contexts.
 Students plot pairs of signed number coordinates in the plane, understanding the relationship between the signs of a pair of coordinates and the quadrant of the corresponding point, and use coordinates to calculate horizontal and vertical distances between two points.
 Students understand and use the terms “common factor,” “greatest common factor,” “common multiple,” and “least common multiple,” and solve problems set in real-world contexts in which common factors or multiples occur.